North Indian Cooking by..Geeta Seth

 22. After turning the heat wait about 1 to 2 minutes then place the pressure cooker

-in the sink and release the steam from the pressure cooker by running the cold
+in the sink and release the steam from the pressure

 water over it.